36 Echinacea Companion Plants: (and Some to Avoid)

 Free Online Garden Planner Layout Template

-Now that you know which are the best companion plants for peonies, you might need a way to plan your garden layout.
+Now that you know which are the best companion plants for echinacea, you might need a way to plan your garden layout.
 Whether you are planting vegetables, flowers, or herbs near your lupine plants, this online garden planner can help you visualize your design and bring it to life.
 Arrange and rearrange the plants over and over, then print the layout when you are satisfied.
 With garden tasks that need your attention, this is one way to save time.

 online free garden planner template featured image templates on grass background